rludosanu/talkrtc-dev/readme.md

 # TalkRTC

-## Description

-TalkRTC is a WebRTC POC based on Express.js, Socket.io and AngularJS.
-It allows to create virtual 1-to-1 conference rooms, secured by a personal access code, where anybody can exchange instant messages or make audio and video calls.
+TalkRTC is a WebRTC POC based on Express.js, Socket.io and AngularJS supported by Docker and MySQL.
+It allows to create virtual one-to-one conference rooms, secured by a personal access code, where anybody can exchange instant messages or make audio and video calls.

 ## Configuration

-Before running the app, you must complete the configuration file located in the configs directory.
+Before running the apps, you must complete the configuration files.

 ```
+$> cat ./client/configs/index.js
 {
-  // Main server running port
+  // Running port
-  expressServer: {
+  server: {
     port: 3000
   },
-  // Signaling server running port
+  // Signaling server ip
-  socketServer: {
+  signaling: {
-    port: 3001
+  	host: '127.0.0.1'
   },
   // Database connection options
   database: {